Josephine Meeker

 Josephine Meeker (January 28, 1857 – December 20, 1882), was a teacher and physician at the White River Indian Agency in Colorado Territory, where her father Nathan Meeker was the United States (US) agent.
 On September 29, 1879, he and 10 of his male employees were killed in a Ute attack, in what became known as the Meeker Massacre.
 Josephine, her mother Arvilla Meeker, and Mrs. Shadruck Price and her two children were taken captive and held hostage by the Ute tribe for 23 days.

 Following the rescue of the hostages, Meeker recounted her experiences at a public hearing.
 General Charles Adams, of the Colorado Militia that arranged the captives' release, conducted an official investigation of the incident.
 Josephine Meeker's testimony provides keen insight into the experiences a white woman underwent as an Indian captive.
 She was the last celebrated white captive of Native Americans.
-Working for some time in Washington, DC, and then for Senator Henry Moore Teller in Colorado, Meeker died young at age 25 of a pulmonary infection.
+Working for some time in Washington, D.C., and then for Senator Henry Moore Teller in Colorado, Meeker died young at age 25 of a pulmonary infection.

 Early life and education

-Born in Ohio, Josephine was the youngest of the five children of Nathan Cook Meeker and Arvilla Delight Smith.
+Born in Ohio, Josephine Meeker was the youngest of the five children of Nathan Cook Meeker and Arvilla Delight Smith.
 She had two brothers, Ralph and George, and two sisters, Rozene and Mary.
 In 1870, at the age of 13, she moved with her family to the Union Colony in Greeley, Colorado, a utopian agricultural settlement which her father had founded.
 Shortly after their arrival, her brother George died of tuberculosis.
 In her youth she was considered "a bit of a tomboy".
-Riding astride rather than using the side-saddle recommended for ladies, she was said to challenge boys to horse races in the road.
+Riding astride rather than using the side-saddle recommended for women, she was said to challenge boys to horse races in the road.
 After high school, Meeker returned to Ohio to complete her education at Oberlin College.